jquery/learn.jquery.com/page/jquery-ui/widget-factory/extending-widgets.md

 ### Extending Existing Methods

 Sometimes you need to tweak or add to the behavior of existing widget methods.
-The do this, specify a method with the same name as the method you want to override on the prototype object.
+To do this, specify a method with the same name as the method you want to override on the prototype object.
 The following example overrides dialog's [`open()` method](http://api.jqueryui.com/dialog/#method-open).
 Since dialogs automatically open by default, `"open"` will be logged when this code runs.

 ```
 $.widget( "custom.superDialog", $.ui.dialog, {